How effective is suncreen in reducing melanoma risk?

 Most Australians don’t apply enough sunscreen.
 Slapping it on before you head out for the day simply is not enough.
 Any area of skin that is going to be exposed needs to be covered with sunscreen.
 As a guide, you need a shot glass full of sunscreen to cover your whole body and face.
 Another guide is the ‘7 teaspoon’ rule –one teaspoon for each limb, one teaspoon each for your front and back of your torso, and half a teaspoon each for your face and neck.
 It is also important to re-apply sunscreen regularly – about every 2 hours, or more frequently if you’ve been swimming or exercising and sweating.

 What about sunscreen use and Vitamin D levels?

 UVB from the sun is a key factor for Vitamin D synthesis in the skin.
 Dietary sources and supplementation can also provide Vitamin D to the body.
 In Australia, incidental sun exposure, particularly in the summer months, is thought to be enough to support adequate vitamin D synthesis.
 Do not deliberately expose yourself to the sun for the purposes of Vitamin D supplementation.
 Vitamin D is essential for musculoskeletal health, however, it can be supplemented.
-We know that excess sun overwhelmingly causes melanoma, which kills.
+We know that excess sun significantly increases your risk of melanoma, which kills.
 If you are concerned about your Vitamin D status, please see your GP to have this checked and treated accordingly.